jbock-java/jbock/README.md

-If a custom mapper is defined, then the skew is determined by comparing the mapper's return type `M` and the return type of the option's `abstract` method:
+If a custom mapper is defined, then the skew is determined by comparing the mapper's return type `M` to the method's return type:

 #### Skew table B